STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Experiments

 \section{Experiments}

 In this section, we conduct a comprehensive evaluation of the proposed STATrack on four widely used UAV tracking benchmarks, including UAV123 \cite{UAV123}, VisDrone2018 \cite{Visdrone2018}, UAVDT \cite{UAVDT}, and DTB70 \cite{DTB70}.
-All experiments are performed on a workstation equipped with an Intel i9-10850K CPU (3.6 GHz), 16 GB RAM, and an NVIDIA Titan X GPU.
-To validate the effectiveness of STATrack in achieving competitive tracking performance while maintaining low energy consumption, we compare our method against 16 state-of-the-art (SOTA) lightweight trackers under the same evaluation method.
-We separate them into two groups for a clearer comparison: 1) DCF-based \cite{KCF,fDSST,ECO,RACF,AutoTrack}, 2) CNN-based \cite{HiFT,TCTrack,SGDViT,DRCL,PRLTRack}, 3) Vit-based \cite{AbaViTrack,SMAT,TATrack,AVTrack,ORTrackDeiT,SGLATrackDeiT}
+All experiments were conducted on a PC equipped with an Intel i9-10850K CPU (3.6 GHz), 16 GB RAM, and an NVIDIA Titan X GPU.
+To validate the effectiveness of STATrack in achieving competitive tracking performance with low energy consumption, we compare it with 16 state-of-the-art (SOTA) lightweight trackers under the same evaluation protocol.
+We separate them into three groups for a clearer comparison: 1) DCF-based trackers \cite{KCF,fDSST,ECO,RACF,AutoTrack}, 2) CNN-based trackers \cite{HiFT,TCTrack,SGDViT,DRCL,PRLTRack}, and 3) ViT-based trackers \cite{AbaViTrack,SMAT,TATrack,AVTrack,ORTrackDeiT,SGLATrackDeiT}.